 One in Christ, We Stand Against Racism

 In response to the death of George Floyd in May 2020, and the national conversation about racial justice that continues, The Reformed Church formed an Action Committee for Race and Justice to identify concrete steps and resources our congregation can use to work for a multiracial future free of racism.
+(As of December 2021, this committee has expanded its scope of work and has been renamed the Committee for Diversity and Inclusion.)

 We believe we must stay grounded in prayer and God’s Word to move forward.
 But prayers, of course, are not enough.
 This page—a work in progress—is intended update our congregation and community about our ongoing action steps and identify educational resources.